 When a σ bond forms between two atoms (A and B), a hybrid orbital with one unpaired electron from atom A overlaps with a hybrid orbital with one unpaired electron from atom B. The resulting σ bond is an orbital that contains a pair of electrons.
-This is a similar idea as when drawing Lewis structures, where a bond pair (single covalent bond) is formed from one electron dot from each atom.
+This is similar to drawing a Lewis structure, where a bond pair (single covalent bond) is formed using one electron dot from each atom.
 For example, Figure: Hybrid-orbital Overlap shows the formation of a C-C σ bond from two sp3 hybridized carbon atoms.

-The σ bond thus formed by two hybrid orbitals (valence bond theory) is similar to a σ bond formed in a diatomic molecule as described by molecular orbital theory.
+A σ bond can be formed by overlap of any type of hybrid orbital on atom A and any type of hybrid orbital on atom B; many σ bonds involve an sp2 or sp hybrid on one atom or the other.
+The σ bond formed by two hybrid orbitals (valence bond theory) is similar to a σ bond formed in a diatomic molecule as described by molecular orbital theory.
 However, in valence bond theory, the σ bonds are always described individually between each pair of bonded atoms, even in polyatomic molecules with more than three atoms.
 This is not the case for molecular orbital theory.

 Formation of a π bond

-In ethene, C2H4, each carbon atom is sp2 hybridized.
+In ethene, C2H4, which contains a C=C double bond, each carbon atom is sp2 hybridized.
 Around each C atom there are three bonds in a plane: two of the sp2 hybrid orbitals form two C–H σ bonds and the third sp2 hybrid orbital forms a C-C σ bond.

 Because the π bond is formed from unhybridized atomic orbitals, it is quite similar to π bonds described by molecular orbital theory, even for polyatomic molecules.

 What if the plane containing the sp2 hybrid orbitals of one carbon atom were to rotate 90° relative to the other carbon atom?
-In that case, the two 2p atomic orbitals would also be oriented at 90° to each other (see Figure below), and the 2p atomic orbitals would no longer be able to overlap and the π bond cannot form.
+In that case, the two 2p atomic orbitals would also be oriented at 90° to each other (see Figure below); the 2p atomic orbitals no longer overlap side-by-side and the π bond cannot form.